ihtashamaslam/Google-Playstore-Exploratory-Data-Analysis-EDA-Big-Data/README.md

 ### **About Dataset**

 - **`Description`**\
-The Data Set was downloaded from Kaggle, from the following [Google Playstore Dataset](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps/data)
+The Data Set was downloaded from Kaggle, from the following [Google Playstore Dataset](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps/data) in which we have 2312944 rows and 24 columns.

 - `Context`\
 Google PlayStore Android App Data.
 (2.3 Million+ App Data)\